United States Electrical Enclosures Market Analysis by Mordor Intelligence

 | Metals and Mining | |

-| Transportation (Rail, Road, Air, EV-charging) | |
+| Transportation (Rail, Road, Air, EV Charging) | |

 | Data Centres and Telecom | |

-| Food and Beverage and Pharmaceuticals |
+| Food, Beverage and Pharmaceuticals |

 Key Questions Answered in the Report

-It is valued at USD 2.13 billion and is projected to reach USD 2.97 billion by 2030.
+The market stands at USD 5.59 billion in 2026 and is on track to reach USD 7.35 billion by 2031.

-How do federal incentives influence domestic enclosure production?
+How are federal incentives affecting domestic production?